 The Audit Committee meets on a regularly scheduled basis with our independent accountants at least four times each year and is available to meet at their request.
 The Audit Committee has the authority and responsibility to review our external financial reporting, review our procedures for internal auditing and the adequacy of our internal accounting controls, consider the qualifications and independence of our independent accountants, engage and direct our independent accountants, including the letter of engagement and statement of fees relating to the scope of the annual audit work and special audit work which may be recommended or required by the independent accountants, and to engage the services of any other advisors and accountants as the Audit Committee deems advisable.
 The Audit Committee reviews and discusses the audited financial statements with management, discusses with our independent auditors matters required to be discussed by auditing standards, and makes recommendations to the Board of Directors relating to our audited financial statements.
-The Audit Committee periodically recommends to the Board of Directors any changes or modifications to its charter that may be required.
 The Audit Committee has received written disclosures and the letter from Grant Thornton required by applicable requirements of the Audit Committee concerning independence and has discussed with Grant Thornton that firm's independence.
 The Audit Committee recommended to the Board that the audited financial statements of ETE be included in ETE's Annual Report on Form 10-K for the year ended December 31, 2012.